The Gann Fan: Understanding the Magic Behind the Tool

 How to Chart the Gann Fan Effectively

 Gann believed that the stock market is geometric, cyclical and predictable.
-The key to his entire system is an ideal angle drawn across a price trend at 45 degrees.
-This is huge, and must be a true 45 degree angle relative to price action.
-The only way to be sure your charts are scaled correctly prior to measuring is to have your chart set to “auto scale.”
+The key to his entire system is an ideal “gann angle” that is drawn across a price trend at 45 degrees.
+This is huge, and must be a true 45 degree gann angle relative to price action.
+The only way to be sure your charts are scaled correctly prior to measuring is to have your chart set to “auto scale” and logged scale.
 If the angle of the 1/1 line is not at 45 degrees, the tool is essentially useless and misleading.
 An easy way to ensure this is accurate would be to draw out 45 degree angles from a high or low as shown below on the USOIL 60.

 Update: The best way to get the perfect gann fan 45 degree angle every time is to use the gann square tool.
+First, right click on the price axis to the far right.
+Click on “auto scale.”
+Now drop the gann square on your chart.
 Once you’ve overlaid the square onto your chart, open the settings and make sure all available fan levels are visible.
 Then make all arcs and levels not visible.
-Now each time you drop the fan, the angle will always be a perfect 45 degrees without having to measure.
+Now each time you drop the fan, the gann angle will always be a perfect 45 degrees without having to measure.

 After you have established a 45 degree angled trend line, simply trace the Gann fan tool directly over it as shown below: